International

 xxxxxDistribution.

-economic system what they have productively put into it (via
+an economic system what they have productively put into

-their labor or capital ownership).
-It involves the sanctity
+it (via their labor or capital ownership).
+It involves the

-of property and contracts in a truly free and open marketplace.
+sanctity of property and contracts in a truly free and open

-a free and open marketplace, distributive justice becomes
+property within a free and open marketplace, distributive

 xxxxxHarmony.